sneaky-foxes/obsidian-safe-filename-linter/CONTRIBUTING.md

   - New characters that cause issues for Obsidian or any platform it runs on.
   - New additional replacement characters.

-###  Examples Out-of-Scope Contributions
+###  Examples of Out-of-Scope Contributions
   - Emojis
-  - non-ASCII
+  - non-ASCII characters
-  - Characters beyond functional filename use cases.
+  - Characters beyond functional filename use cases

 ### `/` & `\`